lojzimjm/dissertation/README.md

 16. (Python) Code to forecast data from the unseen sensors for the LightGBM models trained with Bayesian Optimization.

-17. (Python) Code to forecasts data from the unseen sensors using DeepAR.
+17. (Python) Code to forecast data from the unseen sensors using DeepAR.

-18. (R) Local baseline and ARIMA models for the unseen sensor data
+18. (R) Code to fit and measure the performance of local baseline and ARIMA models for the unseen sensor data.

-19. (Python) Local LightGBM models for the unseen sensor data
+19. (Python) Code to fit and measure the performance of local LightGBM models for the unseen sensor data.

 99\.
-(R) Extra code for plots/follow up analyses
+(R) Extra code for plots and follow up analyses.

 # Installation and Usage Guide